ialbert/bio/doc/bio-data.md

 ### Rename  (--rename)

 Accession numbers are tedious to handle.
-Almost always we rename data to be meaningful
+Almost always we rename data to be meaningful.

     bio NC_045512 --fetch --rename ncov

-the command above will rename store the data under the name `ncov`.
+the command above will store the data under the name `ncov`.
 Within the data the sequence will still be labeled as `NC_045512`.
-We can change the internal id of the sequence with:
+You may change both the name and sequence id:

     bio NC_045512 --fetch --rename ncov --seqid ncov bio NC_045512 --fetch --rename ratg13 --seqid ratg13

-Now, not just the file is called `ncov` but the sequence id is also set to `ncov` as well.
+Now, not only is your data called `ncov` but the sequence id inside the data is also set to `ncov`.

 ###  Listing the storage (--list)

-Each time data is fetched is stored in the cache system.
-The `bio` package will always find it no matter what directory you run it from.
+Each time data is fetched is will be stored locally.
+The `bio` package will look in this storage no matter what directory you run it from.
 To list the content of the storage write:

     bio --list